Public Service Commission Policies

 Ensuring accessible information and documents is a shared responsibility and the following standards, guides, policies and training provide public servants with further guidance:

-• Manitoba Government Accessible Customer Service Policy instructs the quality of interaction between government employees and people disabled by barriers when providing information and customer service to the public.
-This policy is extended to encompass accessible information and communication and includes a documented feedback and response system.
+• Manitoba Government Accessible Customer Service policy* instructs the quality of interaction between government employees and people disabled by barriers when providing information and customer service to the public.
+This policy is extended to encompass accessible information and communication and includes the duty to notify the public about alternate formats and communication supports. *Note: This policy is being reviewed for alignment with the Accessible Information and Communication Standard Regulation.

 • maintain or develop the public service’s web content